Nathhub/ONT-COI-metabarcoding-tutorial/COI_metabarcoding_tutorial.md

 - **[Amplicon Sorter](https://github.com/avierstr/amplicon_sorter)** – Reference-free clustering of Oxford Nanopore amplicons and consensus generation.
 - **[Minimap2](https://github.com/lh3/minimap2)** – Fast sequence alignment program for long and short reads.
 - **[Samtools](https://github.com/samtools/samtools)** – Utilities for manipulating alignments in the SAM/BAM/CRAM formats.
-- **[MZG COI Database](https://github.com/mbgmbg/MZGdb)** – Curated COI reference sequences for metazoan identification.

 ---
+## 🧮 Next Steps

+At this stage, you have:
+- An **OTU abundance table** (`otu_table.primary.tsv` or `otu_table.primary.cpm.tsv`)
+- A **taxonomy table** (`taxonomy_table.tsv`)

+These files can now be imported into **R** for community composition and diversity analyses.

+We recommend using the **[phyloseq](https://www.bioconductor.org/packages/release/bioc/html/phyloseq.html)** package, which allows you to:
+- Merge OTU, taxonomy, and metadata tables
+- Calculate alpha and beta diversity
+- Visualize community structure with ordinations (e.g., PCoA, NMDS)
+- Generate taxonomic bar plots and heatmaps

+To get started, explore the [phyloseq tutorials](https://joey711.github.io/phyloseq/) for examples of downstream analysis and visualization.

+---

 **End of tutorial.**
+🧬 *You now have a complete metabarcoding dataset ready for ecological analysis in R!*
+**End of tutorial.**
-🧬 *You now have a complete OTU table (raw and normalized) and a taxonomy table ready for ecological or diversity analyses.*
+🧬 *You now have a complete OTU table (raw and normalized) and a taxonomy table ready for ecological or diversity analyses.
+The next step is to analyse*